SBalslev/MemberregistrationApp/CONTRIBUTING.md

 - Builds locally (`./gradlew :app:assembleDebug`).
 - No sensitive files committed (CSV, keystore, local.properties).
 - UI labels are Danish and accessible at large font sizes.
-- Docs updated when behavior changes (README/SPEC/CHANGELOG).
+- Docs updated when behavior changes (README, SPEC, and CHANGELOG entry).
 - Screenshots/GIFs for UI tweaks (optional but helpful).

 ## Tests (as feasible)